 Cigarette smoke: If you or your partner are smokers, do be informed that second-hand smoke will, like actual smoking, take a toll on your family’s heart health, so you know what to do!
 Quit now and encourage quitting among your family members.

-Children learn what they live and if parents teach their little ones early on to eat healthy and stay active, chances are they will carry this lifestyle with them through life.
-Unhealthy habits of watching too much TV or snacking on junk food will not even become an issue for youngsters if they never begin these vices in the first place.
-Limiting the amount of sedentary activities and going outside more is an easy way to keep children active.
+Children learn what they live and if parents teach their little ones early on to eat healthily and stay active, chances are they will carry this lifestyle with them through life.
+Limiting the number of sedentary activities and going outside more is an easy way to keep children active.
 When the whole family participates in outside play this reinforces the importance of healthy living and allows time for bonding as well.
 Even regular walks are fun and easy.

 Some ways to help maintain a healthy heart are: